Paralegal Schools in Arizona

 Paralegal Degree Programs in Arizona

 Phoenix College is a public, two-year institution that offers an AAS in Paralegal Studies and a Certification of Completion in Paralegal Studies, both of which are approved by the American Bar Association.
-This program focuses on practical skill development, enabling graduates to draft legal documents and preform legal research with minimal supervision.
+This program focuses on practical skill development, enabling graduates to draft legal documents and perform legal research with minimal supervision.
 Additionally, the curriculum familiarizes students with the fundamentals of substantive legal areas including torts and business law.
 Effective written and oral communication, teamwork, critical thinking skills, technology skills, and research techniques are fostered throughout the coursework sequence.
 Students without prior legal work experience are highly encouraged to participate in the optional internship program.

 Pima Community College